wp-plugins/subscribe-to-comments-reloaded/readme.txt

 == Upgrade Notice ==

+== v150428 ==

+**Bug Fix; PLEASE UPGRADE IMMEDIATELY** This Update will fix a critical issue on the creation of the new subscribers table in case that is not created.

 == v150422 ==

 **Security Fix; PLEASE UPGRADE IMMEDIATELY** Google PII issue with AdWords.
 Protect user email Address and uses an encrypted key instead on URL.
 Several issues are fix, see the change log.